-- Any child arriving at school between 9.00 a.m. and 9.20 a.m. will be given a late mark (L). - If a child arrives at school after 9:20 a.m., this will be recorded as an unauthorised absence. - School will look at child's overall attendance figures, when considering referring to the Local Authority for issuing of a fixed penalty notice. - Parents will receive a warning of a penalty notice for unauthorised leave. - If a child is late after the register closes for 10 sessions over a 10-week rolling period.
+- Any child arriving at school between 9.00 a.m. and 9.20 a.m. will be given a late mark (L). - If a child arrives at school after 9:20 a.m., this will be recorded as an unauthorised absence. - Parents will receive a warning of a penalty notice for unauthorised leave. - If a child is late after the register closes for 10 sessions over a 10-week rolling period.
 School will notify parents of a penalty notice.